 My Main Page with Links to My Other Book Reviews

 Martin suggests busyness, narrow moralism, and ignoring consequences were important.

-Surprisingly, Martin does not mention some of the helpful solutions to weak will such as scorn, indignation, binding pre-commitments, radical environmental changes, cutting Gordian knots, and radical philosophical changes.
+Surprisingly, Martin does not mention some helpful solutions to weak will such as scorn, indignation, binding pre-commitments, radical environmental changes, cutting Gordian knots, and radical philosophical changes.

-This work, however, does succeed an introduction to self-examination and applied morality.
+This work, however, does succeed an inspiration for self-examination.
 Recommended.

+My Main Page with Links to My Other Book Reviews